VermiIIi0n/async-tinydb/README.md

 ```

-Basically, all you need to do is insert an `await` before every method that needs IO.
+All you need to do is insert an `await` before every method that needs IO.

-Notice that some parts of the code are blocking, for example when calling `len()` on `TinyDB` or `Table` Objects.
+Notice that some parts of the code are blocking, for example, when calling `len()` on `TinyDB` or `Table` Objects.

 #### Event Hooks
 Event Hooks give you more flexibility than middleware.